mspnp/aks-baseline/contoso-bicycle/README.md

 - Azure Monitor will be used for logging, metrics, monitoring, and alerting to use the existing knowledge of Log Analytics.
 - Azure Key Vault will be used to store all secret information including SSL certificates.
 Key Vault data will be mounted by using Azure Key Vault with Secrets Store Container Storage Interface (CSI) driver.
 - Two node pools will be used in AKS.
 The system node pool will be used for critical system pods.
 The second node pool will be used for the application workload.
 - To make sure the workload is scaled properly, requests and limits will be enforced by assigning quotas for the Horizontal Pod Autoscaling (HPA).
-AKS cluster autoscaler  will be enabled so that additional nodes are automatically provisioned if pods can’t be scheduled.
+AKS cluster autoscaler will be enabled so that additional nodes are automatically provisioned if pods can't be scheduled.